Bio-Back Ground

 I am a passionate and self assured individual, which is easily apparent in persona and within my teaching.
 It is my opinion that to be a successful educator, as individuals we should not only be innovative but also flexible, therefore constantly learning and attempting to apply what we have learned.
 My greatest example of this is transitioning from teaching high school students to teaching Early Years and Elementary students.
 This highlighted some of my other qualities such as adaptability, reflection, open mindedness and willingness to learn.

 In addition to many of the qualities that I have listed above, I believe that leading a stimulating lifestyle, while being committed in all aspects of life are excellent individual characteristics.
-This is very evident in my personal life, where if I am not working at Alberta Health Services, I am either working out, spending time with family or friends or my participating in my most favorite activity, spending time with my wife.

 I am from Edmonton, Alberta, even though my parents are originally from the Fiji Islands, in the South Pacific.
 I would interpret that my ability to influence people even exists within my family, as I am the eldest if three siblings all of whom are teachers.
 This does make for some interesting conversations during family functions.